nerdsupremacist/StopTouchingYourFace/README.md

 ## How does it work?

 Well it uses a small (not great) CoreML Classification Model I created using Microsoft's [Custom Vision](https://www.customvision.ai).
 That classifies wether or not someone in the picture is touching their face.
+I say that it's not great, because I was lazy and only trained it with 200 images.

 Sine my model isn't amazing, I make sure that there's actually a face in the image with Visions [VNDetectFaceRectanglesRequest](https://developer.apple.com/documentation/vision/vndetectfacerectanglesrequest).